mayankmahavar111/Documentation/README.md

     	"campaign_id":"< campaign id whose sentiment  user want >"  ,
         "location":"< location from where you want to see your sentiment score>" }
- This will give you sentiment score of tweets you streamed.
+ This will give you sentiment score of tweets you streamed into a text file name resorces-test.txt.